Aung San Suu Kyi's NLD party wins dozens of early seats; hundreds more results to come

 The changes ushered in under Thein Sein since 2011 have helped reduce the country’s international isolation, with Western sanctions being eased and foreign investment starting to ramp up.

-Many people still remember the last national election her party contested, in 1990, which it was widely considered to have won.
-But the military rulers annulled the results and placed Suu Kyi and many of her colleagues under arrest.
+She was widely considered to have won the last national election her party contested, in 1990, but the military rulers annulled the results and placed Suu Kyi and many of her colleagues under arrest.

 ‘More openness and transparency’